hyperledger/fabric/docs/source/identity/identity.md

 hold two cryptographically connected keys: a public key that is made widely available, and acts as authentication anchor, and a private key that is used to produce **digital signatures** on messages.
-Recipients of digitally signed messages can verify their origin and integrity by checking that the attached signature matches the public key of the expected sender.
+Recipients of digitally signed messages can verify the origin and integrity of a received message by checking that the attached signature is valid under the public key of the expected sender.

 **The unique relationship between a private key and the respective public key is the cryptographic magic that makes secure communications possible**.
 The unique